Driver Ed

 Each lesson is one hour long.

 Adults enrolling in a package of more than one lesson can have two lessons done in a day if they would like to make the lesson 2 hours long.
 This will count for two of the lessons they have purchased.
-You are not allowed anymore than two hours of driving lessons per day.

 Teens are not allowed to do more than one hour of driving lessons per day.